BTRFS misuses and misinformation

 What about the data corruption bug?

-The most serious criticism I've read (which often quoted, like at the top of this sticky thread on Reddit), is the one from Zygo Blaxell in 2020 on the BTRFS mailing-list.
+A significant criticism came from Zygo Blaxell in 2020 on the BTRFS mailing-list.
 The most concerning piece is this one:

 • btrfs raid5 does not provide as complete protection against on-disk data corruption as btrfs raid1 does.